emjun/tisane/README.md

 # Questions:
 1. What should we do about Repeats that are declared?
 An associates/cause relationship between Time and DV is implied.
-What should we do about that?
+What should we do about that? - This was implicit before, so why not also add Associates(Time, DV) now?